-Before revisions, Table A34 shows TMOR prices equaled or exceeded $100 in 19 hours or 0.2% of the time.
+Before revisions, Table A34 shows TMOR prices equaled or exceeded $100 in 19 hours, or 0.2% of the time.
 Table A35 shows that revisions reduced this to 17 hours.
 Table A36 shows the number of price spikes fell this summer.
-In June, July, and August 1999, TMOR prices equaled or exceeded $100 in 62 hours as compared to 4 hours these months in 2000.
-Table A37 shows revisions lowered this to 47 and 3.
+In June, July, and August 1999, TMOR prices equaled or exceeded $100 in 62 hours as compared to four hours these months in 2000.
+Table A37 shows revisions lowered this to 47 and three.

-TMSR prices, as shown in Table A38, equaled or exceeded $100 in 21 hours or 0.2% of the time.
-Revisions lowered this to 9 hours as shown in Table A39.
+TMSR prices, as shown in Table A38, equaled or exceeded $100 in 21 hours, or 0.2% of the time.
+Revisions lowered this to nine hours as shown in Table A39.
 Table A40 shows that TMSR prices equaled or exceeded $100 in fewer hours in the summer of 2000 than in the summer of 1999.
-In June, July, and August 1999, prices equaled or exceeded $100 in 59 hours as compared to 1 hour in summer 2000.
-Revisions lowered this to 40 and 1 as seen in Table A41.
+In June, July, and August 1999, prices equaled or exceeded $100 in 59 hours, compared to one hour in summer 2000.
+Revisions lowered this to 40 and one as seen in Table A41.

 III.
 PRICE LEVELS NEEDED TO ATTRACT NEW PEAKING PLANTS

 In any market that needs new production capability, prices must rise to a level sufficient to justify new investment.
 If prices fail to reach this level, there simply will not be sufficient supply for all customers to be served.
 This obviously is true in the electricity business, too.
 Indeed, the consequences of insufficient investment in the electricity business can go well beyond a few new customers not getting what they need.
 Because of the instantaneous need to match quantity supplied and demanded, insufficient investment in new power plants can sometimes mean brownouts or blackouts for a wide spectrum of customers.
-New investment in power plants (as well as in new transmission facilities) is crucial to maintaining the reliability of electricity service in the U.S.
+New investment in power plants (as well as in new transmission facilities) is crucial to maintaining the reliability of electricity service in the United States.
+California provides a good example of insufficient supply-side investment; the state has not seen sufficient growth in new power plants to meet its growing demand.
+From 1996 to 1999, peak demand increased by 5,522 MW, while only 672 MW of net capacity was added.

 New investment or what economists term “new entry” is also crucial to achieving a fully competitive market for electricity.
 New entry is what keeps prices competitive.
 If prices rise to a level not supported by cost, then a new entrant can enter the market and undercut that price.
 In this sense, new entry is the remedy for price spikes.
-That is, if these prices are truly out of line, then a competitor should be in a position to enter the market and undermine these high prices.
+That is, if these prices are sufficiently high, then a competitor should be in a position to enter the market and provide new supply, resulting in lower prices.